Uganda is a relatively small country but blessed with many tourist attractions, a good climate, and friendly people.

 CNN Travel described Kidepo National Park as one of the best three places to go on a safari in Africa.

-Visitors who can endure the long distance should be prepared for something truly different.
-Kidepo offers spectacular landscape comprising of great mountains and valleys that house rare species and animals found nowhere else in Uganda like the African wild dog, ostriches, oryx and cheetahs.
+Visitors who can endure the long-distance should be prepared for something truly different.
+Kidepo offers a spectacular landscape comprising of great mountains and valleys that house rare species and animals found nowhere else in Uganda like the African wild dog, ostriches, oryx, and cheetahs.
 Kidepo also has the largest buffalo herds in Uganda and it is home to baboons, bush babies, and elephants.

 Lake Bunyonyi was formed after the area’s volcanic activity raised land, creating a deep valley that was later filled with water and forming a lake with twenty islands.
 It is one of the most scenic and naturally beautiful lakes in Africa, and the second deepest lake in Africa.

 There are no crocodiles, hippos, or bilharzia to worry about although inexperienced swimmers may exercise caution.
 Bunyonyi lake is perfect for relaxation after visiting parks like Bwindi and Queen Elizabeth, and before departing to Kampala or Entebbe.